shijistar/enum-plus/README.md

 Here are some edge cases for using enums.
 As seen from the above examples, we can quickly access enum items through `Week.XXX`, but what if the key of an enum item conflicts with the name of an enum method?

-We know that there are methods like `label`, `key`, `options` on the enum type.
+We know that there are methods like `label`, `key`, `toSelect` on the enum type.
 If they have the same name as an enum item, the enum item's value has a higher priority and will override these methods.
 But don't worry, you can access them under `values`.
 Please refer to the code example below:

 ```js
 const Week = Enum({